NicoZanzan/dictionary-node-api/README.md

 How it works

-The program was builded using nodejs, specifically approaching the request benefit of axios to get the response of the Apir from Oxford University.
+The program was builded using nodejs, specifically approaching the request benefit of axios to get the response of the API from Oxford University.

 -  Here the documentation of the  API: [OxFord-Dictionary](https://developer.oxforddictionaries.com) and get your own API Key.